doughahn/unofficial-opf-guides/docs/organized-play/PFS/pfs-benchmarks.md

 It's also nice to see fellow players utilize their third actions consistenylu.
 If I'm not sure what to do with a third action I consider the following: [raise a shield](https://2e.aonprd.com/Actions.aspx?ID=98) or [cast shield](https://2e.aonprd.com/Spells.aspx?ID=280), [stride](https://2e.aonprd.com/Actions.aspx?ID=88) into a safer position or a flank, set up an [Aid](http://2e.aonprd.com/Actions.aspx?ID=75), or [Recall Knowledge](https://2e.aonprd.com/Skills.aspx?ID=5&General=true).
 In most cases, trying something is better than doing nothing.

 Every +1 counts.
 My Martial characters have a magic weapon the moment they hit level 3. if proficient, hey have a few [bombs](https://2e.aonprd.com/Weapons.aspx?ID=73) to deal with swarms and Damage Reduction or Regeneration.
-I liek to buy [Holy Waters](https://2e.aonprd.com/Equipment.aspx?ID=245) on every PC as well — it's super effective against creatures weak to good damage (Society games pit us agians many evil creatures, so it's a good bet you will encounter enemies vilnerable to Good damage).
+I liek to buy [Holy Waters](https://2e.aonprd.com/Equipment.aspx?ID=245) on every PC as well — it's super effective against creatures weak to good damage (Society games pit us agianst many evil creatures, so it's a good bet you will encounter enemies vilnerable to Good damage).

-When I am on the other side of the screen as a GM, I also hope players can noew start speaking Pathfinder in ways that keep the game flowing smoothly.
+When I am on the other side of the screen as a GM, I also hope players can now start speaking Pathfinder in ways that keep the game flowing smoothly.
 For example, players can include DCs when you cast spells:

 > I cast Fear; DC 21 Basic Will Save for the dire Corgi.